Fudan-iGEM/2023-wiki/docs/src/description.md

 #### B) Oxalic Acid Module

-Mimicking natural weathering, we selected oxalic acid to expedite mineral hydrolysis, adopting the [CAU_2022](https://2022.igem.wiki/cau-china/) approach[^25].
+Mimicking natural weathering, we selected oxalic acid to expedite mineral hydrolysis, adopting the [CAU iGEM 2022](https://2022.igem.wiki/cau-china/) approach[^25].

 In terrestrial ecosystems, oxalic acid, secreted by pioneer plants like lichens, is believed to play a crucial role in the geochemical weathering process[^26].
 This acid forms cation-organic complexes with mineral cations, inducing a transfer of electron density towards the mineral framework, thereby expediting mineral hydrolysis[^27].